By Veronika Roemer, Quakertown, PA

 "The soul doesn't have to be nourished by anything but heavenly music - the soul doesn't need anything else!"

-I have found in the past that the Chinese have a real talent for the lyre.
-And so it was with this group.
-They learned the basic playing technique very fast.
-As we moved on to playing melodies and improvising, the differences in ability showed a bit, but was minimal.
+I have found in the past that the Chinese have a real talent for the lyre, and so it was with this group.
+My students learned the basic lyre playing technique very fast.
 We practiced various group games with movement, passing tones, giving and receiving, and listening to intervals.
-We learned a few songs from the book and how to play them on the lyre, as well as singing and playing them at the same time.
-By the end of the week they were able to improvise an accompaniment to a song, and to make up little songs to small Chinese poems.
-I was very impressed how far we got in such a short time.
+We learned a few songs from the book and how to play them on the lyre as well as singing and playing them at the same time.
+By the end of the week, the students were able to improvise an accompaniment to a song and to make up little songs to small Chinese poems.
+I was very impressed by how far we got in such a short time.

-Their reaction to it all was even more impressive.
-I have experienced before how deeply the Chinese people respond to music (and probably other art) that is brought to them in a meaningful and true way.
-They adored their little lyres, clearly not minding at all that they have only seven strings and a rather quiet sound.
-They were delighted to discover how difficult it was for them to receive and how much easier to give (during one of the activities), and launched into a lively discussion about that.
+The students' reaction to our musical process was even more impressive.
+I have experienced before how deeply the Chinese people respond to music that is brought to them in a meaningful and true way.
+They adored their little lyres, clearly not minding at all that they had only seven strings and a rather quiet sound.
+They were delighted to discover how difficult it was for them to receive the tones and how much easier it was to give them, and they launched into a lively discussion about this.
 They practiced "receiving" until they got it!
-One person created very beautiful melodies when we were improvising.
-I told her and encouraged her to continue and eventually write down her songs.
-She was deeply touched by my comment and thanked me repeatedly.
+One woman in particular created very beautiful melodies while we were improvising.
+I mentioned this to her and encouraged her to continue and eventually write down her songs.
+She was deeply touched by my observation and thanked me repeatedly.

-After the course I was invited by three ladies from the course to stay in Beijing for a couple of days until my return flight.
+After the course, I was invited by three women from the course to stay in Beijing for a couple of days.
 Among other outings, I was taken to a tea house run by a beautiful and graceful lady.
-At the end of the visit my friend suggested that we sing a few songs for the lady as a thank you.
+At the end of the visit, one of the women suggested that we sing a few songs for the lady as a thank you.
 There were three of us from the course and one small girl.
 But, instead of listening, the hostess wanted to sing along!
 So we sang a few of the simple rounds I had taught during the course.
-The hostess and one of her employees, who wanted to sing along, too, learned the songs very quickly.
-They were so happy to sing with us, absolutely radiant, and thanked me warmly for the opportunity to sing with us.
-I had to promise to come again next time I'm in Beijing, and sing some more songs with them.
-I definitely will!"
+The hostess and one of her employees, who wanted to sing as well, learned the songs very quickly.
+They were both absolutely radiant and so happy to sing with us, and they thanked me warmly for the opportunity to join us.
+I had to promise to come again the next time I'm in Beijing and sing some more songs with them.
+I definitely will!